 If you need to rent equipment, Powder Rentals in Revelstoke have shovels, probes, transceivers, touring skis with skins, splitboards with skins, poles and boots.
 They offer a 10% discount to course participants.
 You can call them at 250-814 4POW (4769) or visit their website.

 Participants must be at least 19 years old (unless accompanied by a parent) and confident skiing/riding advanced terrain at a typical ski area (eg. Black Diamond runs at RMR, Whistler, Kicking Horse).
 This will allow us to safely access more interesting terrain in early season conditions to maximize learning opportunities.
-If you are unsure of your ability please contact me.
+If you are unsure of your ability please send me an email.

 Dates and Prices